The Historic Religious Buildings Alliance

 4. Advice from specific bodies, including faith groups and denominations

-5. Funding and other generally useful Covid-19 links (section added January 2021)
+5. Funding and other generally useful Covid-19 links (section added January 2021), including a link to Rebuilding Heritage (free advice and one-to-one consultancy)

 1. News regarding the use of places of worship (for other news, scroll down)